-Explanation: Haemophilia is genetic problem in which the X chromosome is the carrier of the mutated gene.
+Explanation: Haemophilia is a genetic problem in which the X chromosome is the carrier of the mutated gene.
 If a person is suffering from hemophilia, their blood has lost the ability to clot or the blood clotting ability has gone down.
 Since men have one X and one Y chromosome, they are more susceptible to get hemophilia.

 Explanation: HIV stands for Human Immunodeficiency Virus.
 HIV attacks the immune system of the body and causes AIDS (acquired immunodeficiency syndrome).
 A common method for HIV to propagate is through the transfusion of blood.
 It can stay hidden for long periods of time and can be discovered much later after it has attacked.